waashk/extended-pipeline/mf/README.md

 # Extended pre-processing pipeline for text classification: On the role of meta-feature representations, sparsification and selective sampling

 This repository contains an **Unofficial** Python 3 implementation of Metafeatures method proposed on **A Thorough Evaluation of Distance-Based Meta-Features for Automated Text Classification** and extended as meta-feature representation phase of Extended pre-processing pipeline for text classification.

+## Acknowledgment

+I would like to acknowledge to Sergio Canuto for sharing the original code of [error-based](errbased.py) Metafeatures.
+Thank you.

 ## Original Citation